open-contracting/deploy/docs/deploy/create_server.rst

    #.
 On Hetzner, change the root password, using the ``passwd`` command.
 Use a `strong password <https://www.lastpass.com/features/password-generator>`__, and save it to OCP's `LastPass <https://www.lastpass.com>`__ account.

 #.
-Add a target to the ``salt-config/roster`` file in this repository.
+Add (or update) the target in the ``salt-config/roster`` file.
 Name the target after the service.

-   -  If the service is moving to a new server, use the old target's name for the new target, and add a ``-old`` suffix to the old target's name.
+   -  If the service is moving to a new server, update the ``host`` of the existing target, and add a history entry in the file.
    -  If the environment is development, add a ``-dev`` suffix.
    -  Do not include an integer suffix in the target name.